Multigrid preconditioning of singularly perturbed convection-diffusion equations

 The focus of this paper is on the efficient iterative solution of the linear systems that result from the SUPG finite-element discretization of singularly perturbed convection-diffusion equations on Shishkin meshes.
 The question of efficient linear solvers for upwind finite-difference discretizations on these meshes is well-studied, starting with the study of diagonal (Jacobi) preconditioning~\cite{hans1996note} and the Gauss-Seidel iteration~\cite{farrell1998convergence} in one dimension, along with incomplete LU preconditioning for the two-dimensional problem~\cite{AnHe03}.
 There is a growing literature studying Schwarz-type domain decomposition methods for the upwind discretization as well, starting with the study of multiplicative Schwarz with volumetric overlap for the one-dimensional problem in the continuum~\cite{TPMathew_1998a} and discretized~\cite{macmullen_oriordan_shishkin_2002} forms.
 Multiplicative Schwarz with minimal overlap has been studied more recently, in both one dimension~\cite{echeverria2018convergence} and in two dimensions~\cite{etna_vol54_pp31-50}.
 A more sophisticated Schwarz method, with inexact subdomain solves, was also recently proposed~\cite{SMacLachlan_etal_2021a}.
 Finally, a multigrid method for the upwind finite-difference discretization has also been considered~\cite{gaspar2000multigrid, gaspar2002some}.
 Here, we extend this multigrid method to the SUPG discretization, on structured multigrid hierarchies on both rectangular and more general domains.
 We note that multigrid for SUPG on rectangular domains has been well-studied~\cite{MR1715555, MR2238675, doi:10.1137/060662940, MR2295933, Rees_etal_2011, doi:10.1137/17M1144350}, although primarily on uniform rectangular grids.
 The present work is most similar to Ramage's 1999 paper~\cite{MR1715555}, which also considered layer-adapted meshes and robust multigrid methods; however, here, we demonstrate that parameter-robust solvers can be achieved when combining layer-adapted meshes tailored to the singular-perturbation parameter and domain under consideration, even in the case of a non-rectangular domain.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:CDdiscretization}, we present a model problem and discuss its discretization using the SUPG finite-element formulation.
 A review of multigrid methods and details on their specialization to these discretizations are presented in Section~\ref{SME}.
-Numerical results are presented in Section~\ref{sec:numerical}, including results on tensor-product meshes of the unit square and for the well-known ``Hemker Problem''~\cite{hemker1996singularly, hegarty2020numerical}.
+Numerical results are presented in Section~\ref{sec:numerical}, including results on tensor-product meshes of the unit square, on layer-adapted meshes for annular domains, and for the well-known ``Hemker Problem''~\cite{hemker1996singularly, hegarty2020numerical}.
 Finally, concluding remarks are given in Section~\ref{sec:conclusions}.